pbinkley/microcopying_1940/index.markdown

 legal records.
 He pointed out to me that the history of inclosure can be very much broadened, made more decisive, if the legal proceedings which so often were the means of inclosures were studied in greater detail than they hitherto have been.
-He, himself, had some very interesting results from studying <span style="page" id="page206">[p.206]</span> the family papers of the Huntington Library where there are legal documents.
+He, himself, had some very interesting results from studying <span class="page" id="page206">[p.206]</span> the family papers of the Huntington Library where there are legal documents.
 Copies of legal documents have yielded much more important results than boxes and boxes of ordinary family papers.</p>